projectbarbel/barbelhisto-core/README.md

+# barbelhisto
-Lightweight Library to store Data in two dimensional time format.
+A lightweiht easy to use bullet proof library to store data in two dimensional format.